chas-academy/drmayday/README.md

 See `.env.template` for env-variables.

+- Slack token is found under `Features -> OAuth & Permissions -> Bot User OAuth Access Token`

 To start live-compiling ReasonML to Javascript run:
 `npm start`
 then in another terminal run:
 `npm run dev`
 to fire up the Express-server.

 ### DB